Password Cracking Methods & How to Avoid Them in 2024

 • Social media messages — Hackers may pose as company accounts or even friends to deceive users.

-• In person — Scammers may even perform social engineering attacks in person, sometimes dressing in a fake uniform to appear as though they are representing a company and asking a series of questions.
+• In person — Scammers may perform social engineering attacks in person, sometimes dressing in a fake uniform to appear as though they are representing a company and asking a series of questions.

 6. Spyware

 Spyware is a type of hidden malware that can monitor and record your every move on a computer or smartphone.
-It can even adjust your device’s settings and control webcams.
+It can adjust your device’s settings and control webcams.
 Essentially, spyware can watch your every move online, view the sites you visit, and record the usernames and passwords you use to access sites.
 Hackers can then easily access your accounts.
+An effective antivirus scanner like Norton 360 can detect and remove spyware.

 7. Keyloggers